 Most specifically, a lot of people watched the 2015 Super Bowl in what is arguably considered America’s penultimate sporting event.

-According to this article, Super Bowl 49 recorded the following stats:
+According to an article, Super Bowl 49 recorded the following stats:

 Listed below is a quick summary of the game as background information: